-We estimate that the net proceeds of this offering will be approximately \$202.6 million after deducting the underwriting discount and our expenses (\$233.1 million if the underwriters' overallotment option is exercised in full), based on an assumed offering price of \$34.21 per share (the last reported sale price of our common stock on the New York Stock Exchange on October 18, 2004).
+We estimate that the net proceeds of this offering will be approximately \$200.5 million after deducting the underwriting discount and our expenses (\$230.6 million if the underwriters' overallotment option is exercised in full), based on an offering price of \$33.85 per share.
 We intend to use the net proceeds of this offering to repay borrowings under our revolving credit facility incurred to finance our acquisition of Triton and the first annual payment under the Little Thunder lease.
 Any remaining proceeds from the offerings will be used for general corporate purposes, which may include investments in the Mountain Laurel mine.

-If Arch Western Finance, LLC, our indirect subsidiary, completes its offering of notes, the estimated \$257.4 million of net proceeds from that offering will be used to repay (1) \$100.0 million outstanding under Arch Western's term loan facility incurred to finance our acquisition of Triton and (2) \$1.6 million of other indebtedness assumed upon the acquisition of Triton.
+If Arch Western Finance, LLC, our indirect subsidiary, completes its offering of notes, the estimated \$256.8 million of net proceeds from that offering will be used to repay (1) \$100.0 million outstanding under Arch Western's term loan facility incurred to finance our acquisition of Triton and (2) \$1.6 million of other indebtedness assumed upon the acquisition of Triton.
 The remaining proceeds from Arch Western's offering will be used by us for general corporate purposes.

 We incurred aggregate indebtedness of \$222.0 million to finance our acquisition of Triton and to pay the first annual payment under the Little Thunder lease, \$122.0 million of which was incurred under our revolving credit facility maturing April 2007 and \$100.0 million of which was incurred under a term loan facility maturing April 2007.
 The indebtedness under our revolving credit facility and the term loan facility bear interest at variable rates based on LIBOR.
 On September 30, 2004, the interest rates in effect under our revolving credit facility and the term loan facility were 4.07% and 4.59%, respectively.
+The \$1.6 million of indebtedness assumed upon our acquisition of Triton is due in July 2005 and bears interest at an annual interest rate of 10.5%.